kkevin811015/kkevin811015/README.md

 # Hello, there.
 I'm Kevin.

 ## Currently working on
-I'll apply for any position after Feb, 2024.
-For a while, I'll do some side projects to grow my skills.
+Just looking for job opportunities in Sydney, escpecially junior back-end developer.

 ## Currently learning
-I've studied "AWS Cloud Practitioner Essentials".
-Now I'll use aws!
-Well, I can use Java, Python, C#.
-And I performed many project by using Python & web frameworks and also java.
+In Hackthon, I've learned about typescript and Nodejs.
+Now I'll learn about AWS popular services such as EC2, S3.

 ## How to reach me
 I'm from South Korea.
 And now I live in Roseville, Sydeny.
-You can email me anytime.
+You can email me anytime. kkevin811015@gmail.com

 ## Certificates
 * "Engineer Information Processing"
   - Achieved at 9/Jun/2023 by HRD_Korea
+* "Openmesh Open D/I Hackathon"
+  - Acheived at 22/Dec/2023 by Openmesh Network

 ## Fun fact
-* I applied jobs for 2 weeks but no reply. :<
+* Really love to study development technologies.